Find Trade Colleges

 55% Freshmen Loans

 There are 9,959 students at UCM in total, 7,629 of which are undergraduates, and of those, 6,009 are full-time.
-For undergraduates at UCM, the average graduation time is 4.5 years.
+The average graduation time for an undergraduate student at UCM is 4.5 years.

-About 76% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 76%.
 Around 40% of accepted students are men, and 60% are women.

 55% of UCM students take out loans to afford college costs.
-The average amount of student loans is $6,508 a year.
+The typical student loan amount is $6,508 a year.
 The school reports a student loan default rate of 1.4% which is much lower than the average rate of 10.8%!

 #10